phaustin/quantecon-example/book/docs/writing_good_code.md

         plt.show()
 ```

-Let\'s create an instance at the default parameter values.
+Let's create an instance at the default parameter values.

 ```{code-cell} ipython3
 eq = Equilibrium()
 ```

-Now we\'ll compute the equilibrium and plot it.
+Now we'll compute the equilibrium and plot it.

 ```{code-cell} ipython3
 eq.compute_equilibrium()